Cold War Steve

 Cold War Steve is the pen name of Christopher Spencer, a British collage artist and satirist.
 He is the creator of the Twitter feed @coldwarsteve.
 His work typically depicts a grim, dystopian location in England populated by British media figures, celebrities, and politicians, usually with EastEnders actor Steve McFadden (in character as Phil Mitchell) looking on in disgust.
 His work has been described as having "captured the mood of Brexit Britain" and has been likened to that of earlier British political satirists Hogarth and Gillray.
+One critic has described Spencer as 'Shit Britain's Photoshop Hogarth'.
 As of September 2021, his Twitter account has over 345,000 followers.

 Early life

 Spencer was born in Birmingham in 1975.
 He went to art college at Nuneaton in Warwickshire, where his fellow students included film director Gareth Edwards.
 He then failed to get into three different universities and subsequently spent the next twenty years working a series of mundane jobs in factories and the public sector.
 Recovering after an attempted suicide, Spencer concentrated on his art, creating montages on his phone, often while travelling to work by bus.